techwithtim/Hangman/README.md

 # Run in GitPod

-You can also run Hnagman in Gitpod, a free online dev environment for GitHub:
+You can also run Hangman in Gitpod, a free online dev environment for GitHub:

 If you're intersted in a paid subscription with GitPod use the coupon code: **TECHWITHTIM19**